 Ans.
 Each ferry holds approximately 275 passengers.
 Round 275 to 300.

 = There are 10 ferries.
-This number is already round.
+This number is already rounded.

 = Multiply the rounded number of passengers per ferry by the number of ferries: